 America’s leading third-crop sire

 Tapit’s leading miler, Tapizar displayed brilliant miler speed throughout his racing career, breaking his maiden by 10½ lengths as a 2-year-old, wiring the Sham Stakes (G3) by 4¼ lengths at 3, and running away with the Breeders’ Cup Dirt Mile (G1) by 2¼ lengths at 4.
-America’s No. 1 third-crop sire in 2018, Tapizar is the sire of Kentucky Oaks (G1) winner and millionaire Monomoy Girl.
+America’s No. 1 third-crop sire in 2018, Tapizar is the sire of the sensational Kentucky Oaks (G1) and Breeders’ Cup Distaff (G1) winner Monomoy Girl.

 America’s leading third-crop sire in 2018

 Breeders’ Cup-winning miler by Tapit from the family of Tapit’s champion filly Untapable

 Sire of Kentucky Oaks (G1) and Breeders’ Cup Distaff (G1) winner Monomoy Girl, also winner of the Acorn S. (G1), Ashland S. (G1), CCA Oaks (G1), and Rachel Alexandra S. (G2); Solidify, winner of the Grey S. (G3) at 2; ‘TDN Rising Stars’ Mr. Crow (109 Beyer), American Pastime (105 Beyer, runner-up in Grade 3 Gallant Bob S.), and Lasting Legacy (97 Beyer); California Oaks winner Tap It All; and Grey S. (G3) runner-up Peppered

 2016 first-crop graded stakes horses Tip Tap Tapizar, winner of the Sapling Stakes and placed in the Saratoga Special (G2) and Bashford Manor (G3), and Zartera, placed in the Sanford Stakes (G3)